(+51) 966405778 | (+51) 980811833 USA Rep: +1 8017126860

 Prices

-The Ancascocha Trek and Inca Trail to Machu picchu 6 Days 5 Nights can leave any day of the week, from March through January.
-We do not run this trek in February
+The Ancascocha Trek and Inca Trail to Machu Picchu 6 Days 5 Nights is available for departures any day of the week, from March to January.
+Please note, the trek does not operate in February.

 Group Price:$1189USDPer person

-* We need a minimum of 2 people to run the tour.
-We guarantee that your tour will be limited to a maximum of 8 people.
+* A minimum of 2 participants is required to run the tour.
+We ensure that your group size will be capped at a maximum of 8 people.

 Discounts: